-GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% Solution is indicated as a replacement therapy for primary humoral immunodeficiency (PI) in adult and pediatric patients ≥2 years.
+GAMMAGARD LIQUID and GAMMAGARD LIQUID ERC are indicated as replacement therapy for primary humoral immunodeficiency (PI) in adult and pediatric patients ≥2 years.

 Intended for US Healthcare Professionals only